altealo/LadyGalton/README.md

 # Lady Galton/Marianne Nicholson connections
 Connections with other alters in the Florence Nightingale egonet.
-We acknowledge there should be more connections as she was a cousin of Florence, but to this date we have not found records to justify them.
+We acknowledge there should be more connections as she was a cousin of Florence, but to this date we have not found the references to justify them.

 | Alter  | Reference|
 | ------------- |------------- |